AnggaSOC/Cyber/Offensive Security/Network Security/README.md

 **3. Remediation**

-Turn off unused services or change to an unusual port, for example 222, 223, etc.
+* Turn off unused services or change to an unusual port, for example 222, 223, etc.
+* Don't use FTP because it's not secure.
+Use something more secure like SFTP, FTPS, or SSH.